peter88213/nvhelp-de/source/writing.rst

 .. hint::
    *novelibre* checks whether an existing manuscript is newer or older than the open project, and suggests a choice by activating the appropriate button.
-You can accept it by hitting the ``Enter`` key.
+You can accept it by hitting the Eingabetaste.
    If your choice follows the suggestion, you see a message in green at the bottom bar.
 Otherwise, the message is displayed in red, just as a reminder.